LimHueiHwang/sap-pr-automation/README.md

 - Display SAP messages.
 - Display PR numbers and processing status.

-This allows Purchasing users to interact with the automation through an environment familiar to their existing workflow.
+This allows Purchasing users to interact with the automation through an environment already familiar to them.

----

 # Screenshots and Results